-- Claims triangles (constructed to include allocated and unallocated claims expenses) from 2000 2023; - Tail factors on the liability lines to allow for longer reporting and settlement delays associated with liability lines of business; - Expert Actuarial judgement where necessary particular in respect of: - Emerging trends or events which will not be present in the historic claim data used to project ultimate losses i.e. the additional allowances made for Events not in Data ("ENID's")/ Binary Events; and - Selection of development patterns, Initial Expected Loss ratios and method selections.
+- Claims triangles (constructed to include allocated and unallocated claims expenses) from 2000 2024; - Tail factors on the liability lines to allow for longer reporting and settlement delays associated with liability lines of business; - Expert Actuarial judgement where necessary particular in respect of: - Emerging trends or events which will not be present in the historic claim data used to project ultimate losses i.e. the additional allowances made for Events not in Data ("ENID's")/ Binary Events; - Selection of development patterns, Initial Expected Loss ratios and method selections; - o Inflation adjustment selected by the actuaries in their projection of the IBNR; and - Treatment of one-off large loss in the projections of ultimate losses.